Constitutions Imposed with Consent?

-Forthcoming in Imposed Constitutions: Theory, Forms and Applications, Richard Albert, Xenophon Contiades and Alkmene Fotiadou eds.
+Forthcoming in The Law and Legitimacy of Imposed Constitutions, Richard Albert, Xenophon Contiades and Alkmene Fotiadou eds.

 Date Written: February 3, 2017